Crow Terrace Poetry Trial: Others

 Others convicted included Su Shi's brother, Su Zhe, who was exiled.
 Huang Tingjian and his uncle Li were heavily fined, and Huang was exiled.
 In total, there were over 30 convictions.

 Social and political import

 The Crow Terrace Poetry Case had an important and lasting effect on Song dynasty society and culture.
-The fact that a popular poet and popular government official could be censored and relegated to extreme exile had a chilling effect on freedom of speech (Murck, 49):
+The fact that a popular poet and popular government official could be censored and relegated to extreme exile had a chilling effect on freedom of speech.: